delftdata/stateflow/src/split/README.md

                external_call(external_call_0)
               ...
            ```
           This means that the actual parameter evaluations are done in the previous statement block.
+Moreover, the 'usages' of the value of the `Assign` are identified.
 2. For each statement block:
     1. We will do the actual external function calls **between** statements block.
 Therefore we add the call result as parameter in the statement block with the call.
 Moreover the actual call in the statement blocks is replaced with a simple lookup.
     2. Turn each StatementBlock into a **separate** function.
 Each function gets renamed as `funcname_pos` (i.e. `compute_0`, `compute_1`, etc.).
 We consider three scenarios for the function definitions: